Historical names

 Cyprus Umbers

-Indian Red and Yellows
+Indian Red and Yellow

-Burgundy Red and Yellows
+Burgundy Red and Yellow

-Italian Sienna, Ochre, and Reds
+Italian Sienna, Ochre, and Red

 German Umbers